Implementing A Successful Recycling Program Across Your Professional Services Business

-In order to have the greatest impact on diversion rates and recycle the greatest proportion of the company’s waste, the procurement policies will need to be reviewed.
+To get the greatest impact on diversion rates and recycle the greatest proportion of the company’s waste, the procurement policies will need to be reviewed.
 Attention should focus on not only the recyclability of the materials purchased, but also the percentage of recycled content in them, where applicable.

-Bulk purchasing some consumables can eliminate waste entirely.
+Bulk purchasing some consumables can eliminate waste almost entirely.
 For example, coffee and sugar sachets can be replaced with jars of loose product to entirely eliminate this paper waste.

 5. Train Employees

-Both induction and continuous staff training should include a short module on the company’s environmental policies, together with information on the recycling program.
+Onboarding and continuous staff training should include a short module on the company’s environmental policies, together with information on the recycling program.
 This will ensure that all employees are aware of the positive steps that the business is making, and improve adherence to the new protocols, reducing the risk of contamination or recycling ending up in the trash.

 6. Keep Track Of The Program

-Some waste management companies provide access to this data through a reporting platform, so that you can instantly see the information that you need to guide your decisions and report to executive management on the success of the program.
+Some full-service waste management companies provide access to this data through a reporting platform, so that you can instantly see the information that you need to guide your decisions and report to executive management on the success of the program.

 Build the Best Recycling Program with NWA

 National Waste Associates (NWA) has decades of experience creating simple, low cost, highly efficient recycling programs for our customers.
-Our expert team can tailor programs right down to each location’s specific requirements, taking into account any differences in legislation or the availability of material recycling that exist across the country.
+Our expert team can tailor programs right down to each location’s specific requirements, taking into account any differences in legislation or the availability of certain material recycling that exist across the country.

 Because we recognize the power of data, we provide all our customers with access to their own operational and financial information through our online portal, NWA360.
 This allows you to view information on the effectiveness of your recycling program at a company-wide level, and then right down to the individual site level.